 Chances are your business is leveraging the power of cloud technology, and has a network of cloud-based applications to run your business-critical functions.
 With increased benefits comes the responsibility of regulatory compliance.
 No matter the size and scope of your business, regulatory compliance requirements make no exceptions.
 So, when choosing a cloud application, it’s important for an organization to select an application that will aid in cloud compliance and improve your security posture, not create more risk.

-Adding additional cloud applications into your network can create security and compliance vulnerabilities if not properly vetted.
+For example, adding additional cloud applications into your network can create security and compliance vulnerabilities if not properly vetted.
 If the applications don’t integrate – then you will possibly need to achieve compliance for each application, separately.

 With FairWarning® for Salesforce, you can integrate the solution with a multitude of applications within your network (over 350) so you can reduce manual processes not just in your Salesforce application, but throughout your entire network.